shimondoodkin/nodejs-clone-extend/README.md

  * It allows you to merge and clone javascript objects easyly.
  * It supports circular references.

+The story behind this module is that I was trying to use underscore.js library for this but it did not worked fully as expected, nor any other workaround, so I wrote clone and extend functions from groundup.

 ## cool trics: DRY (don't repeat yourself):
 It allow you to do simple object inheritance.